emilianoyoung/ai/_posts/_archive/2020-01-07-google-open-sources-albert-natural-language-model.md

 ---
 category: news
 title: "Google Open-Sources ALBERT Natural Language Model"
 excerpt: "Google AI has open-sourced A Lite Bert (ALBERT), a deep-learning natural language processing (NLP) model, which uses 89% fewer parameters than the state-of-the-art BERT model, with little loss of accuracy.
-The model can also be scaled-up to achieve new state-of-the-art performance on NLP benchmarks.
-The research team described the model in a ..."
+The model can also be scaled-up to achieve new ..."
 publishedDateTime: 2020-01-07T14:03:00Z
 sourceUrl: https://www.infoq.com/news/2020/01/google-albert-ai-nlp/
 type: article